petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

    resize2fs /dev/sda4
    ```

-1. Verify the increased file system size for `df -Th` by using this command:
+1. Verify the increased filesystem size for `df -Th` by using this command:

    ```bash
    df -Thl